SouthernMethodistUniversity/hpc_docs/docs/tutorials/slurm/best_practices.md

 # Best Practices for Jobs

-The following are some tips that will help your and everyone elses jobs use HPC resources more efficiently
+The following are some tips that will help your and everyone elses jobs use HPC resources more efficiently.

 ## Make accurate resource requests